49 Digital Nomads Statistics 2025: Trends & Salary Data

 The following table displays the number of Americans that were looking forward to becoming digital nomads:

-YearNumber of Americans
+YearNumber Of Americans

 202065 million